 The toys that are included with this gym crinkle and make wind chime sounds, as well, which will stimulate your baby's senses without overloading them.

 - ✋ STIMULATES SENSES – With wooden hanging toys for baby gym,…

 - 🎵 GET YOUR DANCING SHOES – The activity gym for babies offers…

 - 💪 IMPROVES MOTOR SKILLS – The baby jungle gym helps improve…

 This baby gym is on-par with what you would expect from Lovevery.

-It comes with hanging toys and a magnificant play mat that provides plenty of sensory discovery for babies.
+It comes with hanging toys and a magnificent play mat that provides plenty of sensory discovery for babies.

-The may can be folded to prevent over stimulation and can even transform into a tent for schematic play into the toddler years.
+The may be folded to prevent overstimulation and can even transform into a tent for schematic play into the toddler years.

 The options I listed really are the most Montessori-aligned and, in my opinion, the most fun for babies.